-Two-Part Polyurethane Coatings or Epoxies
+All Two-Part Polyurethane Coatings or Epoxies

 - Check mix ratio on labels, Product Data Sheets and in Application Manual prior to mixing materials.
 Proper ratios are essential for optimum coating performance and development of physical properties.
 Pay particular attention to pot life instructions. - The catalyst or clear side of the mix is always to be added to the color side.
-Never add the color to the catalyst, as mixing will be poor. - Always mix the pigmented or color side thoroughly (3-5 minutes) prior to addition of the catalyst. - Once the two parts are combined, mix for a minimum of 5 minutes.
-It is essential that all two-component materials be mixed thoroughly so no off-ratio materials are produced. - Any thinning of two-part materials should come after the materials are mixed.
+Never add the color to the catalyst, as mixing will be poor. - Always mix the pigmented or color side thoroughly (3 to 5 minutes) prior to addition of the catalyst. - Once the two parts are combined, mix for a minimum of 5 minutes.
+It is essential that all twocomponent materials be mixed thoroughly so no off-ratio materials are produced. - Note: Use a low-medium speed drill and a Jiffy Mixer to mix all materials thoroughly.
+Mixing at too high rate of speed or with the wrong mixer can introduce air bubbles into the coating.
+These bubbles may develop into blisters during application. - Any thinning of two-part materials should come after the materials are mixed.
 If solvents are added prior to mixing, proper coating ratios will not be achieved.
 Do not thin materials more than 10%.
-See "Thinning and Cleaning Solvents" in the Support Information section of this Application Manual. - If one elects to pump the two-part polyurethane through plural-component equipment (such as Graco's Hydra-Cat), be sure to mix the pigmented side thoroughly prior to pumping.
+See Thinning and Cleaning Solvents in the Support Information section of this Application Manual. - If one elects to pump the two-part polyurethane through plural-component equipment (such as Graco's Hydra-Cat), be sure to mix the pigmented side thoroughly prior to pumping.
 Thinning in such an application must be done equally to both sides prior to spraying.